kt-soft-dev/.github/profile/README.md

-🔒 Welcome to the Vortal Coil
+🔒 Welcome to the Vortal Coil and its ktSoftware

 We're on a mission to bring privacy and encryption to everyone, making it as easy as sending a tweet!